simonw/datasette-publish-vercel/README.md

 * `--debug` enables the Now CLI debug output
 * `--token` allows you to pass a Now authentication token, rather than needing to first run `now login` to configure the tool
 * `--public` runs `now --public` to publish the application source code at `/_src` - e.g. https://datasette-public.now.sh/_src
+* `--generate-dir` - by default this tool generates a new Now app in a temporary directory, deploys it and then deletes the directory.
+Use `--generate-dir=my-app` to output the generated application files to a new directory of your choice instead.
+You can then deploy it by running `now` in that directory.

 ### Full help